uxd-lcc/idvs-phase2-template/README.md

 #### How to read the icons
 :white_check_mark: → Replace it. //
 :hammer: → You can edit and customize it. //
+:warning: → Edit very carefully. //
 :no_entry_sign: → Don't touch it.

 :file_folder: dd16-phase2-template
 - :file_folder: assets → The folder containing stylesheets, cover image and logos.
   - :file_folder: css
-    - :hammer: `custom.css` → Here you can customize colors, fonts and, if needed, you can add new classes.
+    - :hammer: `custom.css` → Here you can customize colors, fonts and add new CSS styles.
     - :no_entry_sign: `main.css` → This is the main stylesheet that customizes the whole template.
 Do not touch it.
   - :white_check_mark: `cover.png` → The cover in your homepage.
 Replace it.
   - :no_entry_sign: `logo_poli.png` → Do not touch it.